digitalbazaar/minimal-cipher/README.md

 - Node.js 14+ required.
 - WebCrypto required.
 Older browsers and Node.js 14 must use a polyfill.
+- WebStreams required.
+Older browsers and Node.js <18 must use a polyfill.

 To install locally (for development):